 Sergio Aguero put City in front on aggregate for the first time just before the hour mark, before Fernando Llorente controversially bundled home Tottenham’s third to put them back ahead on away goals.

-The goal seemingly struck the Spaniard’s arm in the build-up, though VAR ruled the goal stood and Spurs were heading through.
+The goal seemingly struck the Spaniard’s arm in the build-up, though VAR ruled the goal should stand and Spurs were heading through.

-City thought they’d won it late on, Sterling scoring City’s fifth to spark jubilant celebrations, only for VAR to rule the goal out for offside in a cruel, late twist.
+City thought they’d won it late on, as Sterling scored City’s fifth to spark jubilant celebrations, only for VAR to rule the goal out for offside in a cruel twist.

 Spurs progressed to the last four, eventually losing to Liverpool in the final in Madrid.

 Harry Kane produced a magnificent individual performance as Spurs shocked Manchester City at the Etihad in February 2022.